pedrofrohmut/style-guide/README.md

  Style Guide for React

- A set of rules to facilitate the communication between the developer of an react app.
+ A set of rules to facilitate the communication between developers of an react app.

-Prettier (extension) to automate the process.
+ Using Prettier to automate the process of formatting and keeping consistence through out the code base.

-Passos:
+Steps:

 1 - $ create-react-app <project-name>

 2 - $ cd <project-name>

+* You can skip Steps 3 and 4 if you have a ESLint configuration file ready to use that you can copy to your project root

+3 - Create and ESLint Configuration File (.eslintrc.json):
-3 - $ npm install eslint --save-dev
+  $ npx eslint --init
+  OR

-4 - $ npx eslint --init
+  $ yarn eslint --init

-5 - Choose eslint options:
+4 - Choose eslint options:
   - How would you like to use ESLint?
 To check syntax, find problems and enforce code style
   - What types of modules your project use?
 JavaScript Modules (import/esport)